 Tiny tubes in Canadian rock may be oldest known fossils

-This microscope image made available by Matthew Dodd in February 2017 shows a filament attached to a clump of iron at lower right in rock found in Quebec, Canada.
-The structures appear to be the oldest known fossils, giving new support to some ideas about how life began, a new study says.
+Tiny tubes and filaments in some Canadian rock appear to be the oldest known fossils, giving new support to some ideas about how life began, a new study says.
+The features are mineralized remains of what appear to be bacteria that lived some 3.77 billion to 4.28 billion years ago, the scientists said.

 Discussions